Tim Couch: 2002 season

-All-time ranks

-Couch ranks second (after Baker Mayfield) for the Browns in all-time career completion percentage at 59.8% (600 attempts or more).
-He also ranks 7th all-time in touchdown passes (64), 6th in QB rating (75.1), 4th in passing attempts (1,741), 3rd in completions (1,025), 5th in passing yards (11,131).
-Couch still holds the franchise single-game record for pass completions (36 against Tennessee in 2002) His rookie records for pass attempts (399), pass completions (223), passing yards (2,447), and QB rating (73.2) were broken by Colt McCoy in 2010 and Brandon Weeden in 2012.
-He was the Browns' leading passer from 1999 to 2002.

 Attempted comebacks

-After the Browns released Couch in 2004, Couch signed as a free agent with the Green Bay Packers.
-Couch went on to have a disappointing training camp, and was booed off the field by the Lambeau Field crowd during his limited preseason appearances.
+After the Browns released Couch in 2004, he signed as a free agent with the Green Bay Packers.
+Couch went on to have a disappointing training camp.
 Couch struggled with a rotator cuff injury, that would eventually require surgery, and was sidelined for the entire year.

 Couch was released by the Packers during their final cutdown to 53 players prior to the season.
 Couch filed a grievance with the NFL Players Union against the Packers because they failed to attempt an injury settlement prior to his release.

 After undergoing shoulder surgery in February 2005, Couch auditioned for the Chicago Bears midway through the 2005 season and the Cincinnati Bengals in December 2005.
 The Bears observed that his arm was not back to NFL shape during their workout and did not sign him.
 The Bengals did not pursue Couch, although Jon Kitna was not re-signed after his contract expired in early 2006.

 Couch participated in tryouts with the Tennessee Titans in January 2006.
 He also had workouts with the Miami Dolphins, Pittsburgh Steelers, and the Houston Texans.
 All three teams stated that despite good workouts, they were not interested in pursuing him.
-Couch ended up missing the entire 2006 season due to another shoulder surgery, late June 2006.
+Couch ended up missing the entire 2006 season due to another shoulder surgery.

 ESPN reported on July 20, 2007, that Couch had contacted all 32 NFL teams to see if any teams were interested in him for the 2007–2008 season.
 On July 29, 2007, Couch agreed to a two-year contract with the Jacksonville Jaguars.

 Couch was brought in to compete for the third-string quarterback position with Quinn Gray and Lester Ricard.
 He played in one preseason game against the Miami Dolphins and was 2-of-4 for 11 yards.
 On August 18, Couch failed to make the third string and was released.
 The next week, the Jaguars released former starter Byron Leftwich and Lester Ricard, leaving them without a third-string quarterback.

+All-time Browns rankings

+As of the end of the 2022 NFL season, Couch's career passing ranking among other Cleveland Browns quarterbacks with at least 700 pass attempts.